Strategy-proof Market Segmentation against Price Discrimination: The Main Result and the Proof

 \begin{theorem} There exists a strategy profile $(\phi,\sigma)$ that induces strategy-proof segmentation \textbf{if and only if} producer surplus $\pi = \pi^{*}$ and consumer surplus $u\in[u^{*},\overline{w}-\pi^{*}]$.
 No positive measure of consumers is worse off compared with the uniform monopoly outcome. \end{theorem}

-Prior to presenting the comprehensive proof, we illustrate our result and intuitions using a market with consumers having either high ($v_H$) or low ($v_L$) willingness-to-pay.
-To avoid trivial analysis, we assume that $v_H$ is the optimal price without price discrimination.
-Without loss of generality, the aggregate market is divided into two segments, with consumers freely choosing which segment to join.
+Before presenting the full proof, we illustrate the result and its key intuitions using a two-type example.
+Consumers have either high ($v_H$) or low ($v_L$) willingness to pay, and we assume that $v_H$ is the unique optimal uniform price.
+Without loss of generality, the aggregate market is divided into two segments that consumers freely choose between.
 Let market 1 contain masses $\alpha$ and $\beta$ of high- and low-type consumers, respectively.
-If $v_L(\alpha+\beta)\geq \alpha v_H$, the producer can charge price $v_L$ in market 1.
-Since $v_H$ is the uniform monopoly price, market 2 must include a positive measure of high-type consumers.
+If $v_L(\alpha+\beta)\geq \alpha v_H$, it is optimal for the producer to charge $v_L$ in market 1.
+Since $v_H$ is the uniform monopoly price, market 2 must contain a positive measure of high-type consumers.

-We examine whether $v_L$ in market 1 can be maintained.
-If so, how is a high-type consumer in market 2 deterred from switching to market 1?
-First, we find that a profitable unilateral deviation exists when $v_L(\alpha+\beta)>\alpha v_H$, because a high-type consumer with an infinitesimal measure can join market 1 without affecting its $v_L$ price.
-However, when $v_L(\alpha+\beta)=\alpha v_H$, any such deviation triggers a price increase to $v_H$.
-Consequently, this equality is necessary for a strategy-proof segmentation with price $v_L$ in market 1.
-Moreover, for a given $\beta$, the entire market segmentation is uniquely pinned down.
+Can a price of $v_L$ in market 1 be sustained?
+The key question is what deters a high-type consumer in market 2 from switching to market 1.
+When $v_L(\alpha+\beta)> \alpha v_H$, the inequality is strict, so a high-type consumer with infinitesimal measure can join market 1 without disturbing the price $v_L$---a profitable deviation.
+When $v_L(\alpha+\beta)= \alpha v_H$, however, any such entry tips the balance and triggers a price increase to $v_H$, eliminating the incentive to switch.
+This indifference condition is therefore necessary for any strategy-proof segmentation with price $v_L$ in market 1.
+Moreover, for a given $\beta$, it uniquely pins down the entire segmentation.

-As a result, the producer surplus equals that of the uniform monopoly case, as $v_H$ remains optimal in market 1.
-Meanwhile, the consumer surplus depends on the value of $\beta$.
-At $\beta=0$, the outcome coincides with the uniform monopoly, while at $\beta$ equal to the total mass of low-type consumers, the buyer-optimal outcome is achieved.
-By varying $\beta$, the full spectrum of intermediate outcomes between these two extremes is attainable.
+Two consequences follow.
+First, producer surplus equals the uniform monopoly profit, since $v_H$ remains an optimal price in market 1.
+Second, consumer surplus depends on $\beta$: when $\beta=0$, the outcome coincides with the uniform monopoly; when $\beta$ equals the total mass of low-type consumers, the buyer-optimal outcome is achieved.
+By varying $\beta$, every intermediate welfare outcome between these two extremes is attained.

 Now we provide the detailed proof of our theorem.